Skip to main content

 About

-Mortal Kombat: Legacy Kollection is a single player and multiplayer arcade fighting game with a fantasy theme.
+Mortal Kombat: Legacy Kollection is a single player and multiplayer arcade fighting game with fantasy and dark fantasy themes.
 It was developed by Digital Eclipse and was released on October 29, 2025.
 It received positive reviews from critics and neutral reviews from players.

 Skip User Reviews